We all have our story to tell.

-Each of us have traveled many long and hard roads to get where we are today and our experiences have shaped and changed us.
+Each of us has traveled many long and hard roads to get where we are today, and our experiences have shaped and changed us.

 Discovering and building your personal brand is a journey.
 One that will never truly end until you reach your final destination.

 It’s one journey that can be difficult to pack for, often has delays is full of inspiration and ultimately defines the person you become in the process.

 Recently, I was invited by friend and client, Sherry Martz, to present at Bloggy Conference about Being the CEO of You : Building Your Personal Professional Brand. . . it was an honor to learn more from those amazing women that I feel like I was able to share.

 This adventure inspired me to share the story of my journey of building my personal brand.